Find Grad Schools

 198 Yearly Graduations

 Regent University tops the list of the most popular school in the U.S. for other legal professions majors who are seeking their master's degree.
 Roughly 10,400 attend the school each year.
-The average in-state tuition for full-time undergraduates is $18,986 per year, while in-state graduate students, on average, pay $16,128 per year.
+The average in-state tuition for full-time undergraduates is $18,080 per year, while in-state graduate students, on average, pay $16,028 per year.
 During the most recent year for which we have data, 198 people received their master's degree in other legal professions from Regent.
-About 70% of this group were women, and 70% were students from an underrepresented racial-ethnic group.
-Regent University other legal professions graduates who receive their master's degree go on to jobs earning a median salary of $56,335.
+Around 75% of these students were from an underrepresented racial-ethnic group, and 71% were women.

 #2